abigailLorber/abigailLorber.github.io/essays/designPatterns.md

 <img src="../img/essays/factoryPattern.png" width="500">

 One type of design pattern that I have used a lot, especially when I first started learning about programming, is the Factory Pattern.
 A very common problem I remember trying to solve is having a Shape class with multiple subclasses, where the subclasses are supposed to be used for objects that are different "shapes".
-I think that using the Factory Pattern helps keep code more clean and efficient.
+I think that using the Factory Pattern helped me keep my code more clean and efficient.
+It also helped me learned about inheritance in object oriented programming.